-(x) Commissions received on managing voluntary pensions, voluntary pension savings deposits, and voluntary collective pension savings deposits, made under duly authorized voluntary savings pension plans, provided the payments are received by institutions that are duly authorized to manage those funds;
+(ix) Commissions received for managing voluntary pensions, voluntary pension savings deposits and voluntary collective pension savings deposits made under duly authorized voluntary savings pension plans, provided the payments are received by institutions that are duly authorized to manage those funds.

-(xi) The rental of real property (with or without an option to purchase), provided: the property is not used to undertake commercial or industrial activities; and the preceding purchase of the property by the lessor was exempt from VAT;
+(x) The rental of real property (with or without an option to purchase), provided: the property is not used to undertake commercial or industrial activities; and the preceding purchase of the property by the lessor was exempt from VAT.

-(xii) Health services, provided they are financed by either the National Health Fund (FONASA) or Pension Health Institutions (ISAPRES), but only up to the amount of the fee payable by FONASA; and
+(xi) Health services, provided they are financed by either the National Health Fund (FONASA) or Pension Health Institutions (ISAPRES), but only up to the amount of the fee payable by FONASA.